madetech/learn/guides/13-OOP/README.md

 An example would be setters and getter methods, which are to get and change the value of the attribute.
 A setter would set the value of the attribute whilst a getter method would get the value of that attribute.

-#To Do
+# To Do

 Go through the exercises to build out a program that will go through the fundamental concepts of object oriented programming.
 The tips below are written in Ruby, though the concepts introduced here are language agonistic.
+Two useful concepts to keep in mind is:

+- private - Only the current class will have access to the field or method.
+- public - Any class can refer to the field or call the method.

 Before continuing through these exercises please read through these four pillars of OOP:

-private - Only the current class will have access to the field or method. public - Any class can refer to the field or call the method.
-Inheritance: child classes inherit data and behaviors from parent class
+- Inheritance: child classes inherit data and behaviors from parent class
-Encapsulation: containing information in an object, exposing only selected information
+- Encapsulation: containing information in an object, exposing only selected information (public and private methods)
-Abstraction: only exposing high level public methods for accessing an object
+- Abstraction: only exposing high level public methods for accessing an object
-Polymorphism: the provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types.
+- Polymorphism: the provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types.

 # Excercises